 The budget has many variants which have a direct link with the requirements as well as the purpose.
 More so, the budget types can be in accordance with the person or entity- unit, department, company, or individual.
-Further, for an entity or business organization one budget may not suffice and a number of budgets may be needed.
+Further, for an entity or business organization, one budget may not suffice, and it may require a number of budgets.
 Some of them are the annual operating budget, performance budget, rolling budget, master budget, program budget, financial budget, operating budget, etc. Also, there are four key methods that companies use to create a budget.
 These are the traditional budgeting method, the incremental budgeting method, the zero-based budgeting method, and the activity-based budgeting method.

 - Frequently Asked Questions (FAQs)

 Why is Budgeting Important?

 Proper budgeting is crucial for the success of any company.
 This is equally important and crucial for individuals too.
 The most important reasons that make budgeting important are:

 Proper Planning and Implementation